SammysHP/rampinglight/README.md

 1. Shortly tap the switch 10+ times, the light will turn off
 1. The light starts counting via flashes, each group followed by a short burst of flashes.
 Turn off the light during the burst to toggle the option.
 Options are:
     1. Start with strobe
+    1. Start with moonlight
     1. Ramping or fixed levels
     1. Mode memory on or off
     1. Freeze on high
     1. Start on high
     1. Stealth beacon mode
+    1. Slow beacon mode

-The default is: no strobe, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon
+The default is: no strobe, no moonlight, ramping UI, no mode memory, do not freeze on high, start on low, no stealth beacon, no slow beacon

 ### Ramping UI